-Members have 30 seconds to cast their votes from their desks.
+Members have 30 seconds to cast their votes from their desks or as otherwise directed by House Rule.

-After the system is closed the vote count will appear on the reader boards.
+After the system is closed, the members' vote count will appear on the reader boards.

 If a member has not voted, the Speaker will request their vote by asking: "Representative (Name), how do you vote?"
-Members need to respond verbally either "yea" or "nay."
-The Clerk will then record their vote at the dais console.
+The member must respond verbally with a "yea" or "nay."
+The Clerk will record this vote at the Dais console